 Assets Under Management

-*Pension Schemes include: government and corporate pension plans, foundations, religious organizations, endowments, advised private funds, U.S. Taft-Hartley plans, proprietary accounts, and related private funds.
-Sub-advised funds include UCITS, sub-advised mutual funds, and Collective Investment Trusts.
+*Institutional Investors include: government and corporate pension plans, foundations, religious organizations, endowments, advised private funds, U.S. Taft-Hartley plans, proprietary accounts, and related private funds.
+Financial Institutions includes sub-advised U.S. and non-U.S. mutual funds, and CITs.

 Investor Preference Theory® recognizes the dynamic nature of global equity markets and states that investors seek stocks with: